PaulDMooney/css-grid-blog/ICONS_BLOGPOST.md

 # Tips for your Site's Iconography

-## Choosing your Iconongraphy Approach
+## Choosing your Iconography Approach

 At the beginning of every web app's development there is the question of iconography.
 Which icon library do we use?
-There's lots to choose from: [Font Awesome](https://fontawesome.com/), [Fort Awesome](https://fortawesome.com/), [The Noun Project](https://thenounproject.com/), [Material Desion Icons](https://material.io/tools/icons/), [IcoMoon](https://icomoon.io/).
+There's lots to choose from: [Font Awesome](https://fontawesome.com/), [Fort Awesome](https://fortawesome.com/), [The Noun Project](https://thenounproject.com/), [Material Design Icons](https://material.io/tools/icons/), [IcoMoon](https://icomoon.io/).
 Generally this choice is up to the designer (if you have one), but as a developer your choice is going to be between using SVG's as icons or Icon fonts.
 There are a number of pros and cons to SVGs vs Icon fonts that you can find better articles on such as [this one](https://css-tricks.com/icon-fonts-vs-svg/).
 Here's my quick comparison:

 SVG Pros:
 - SVGs are generally sharper than fonts.
 - You are able to specifically pick out and download only the SVGs you want.
-- Aligning SVGs is simpler and more predictable because they aren't susceptible to wierd font rules such as line height which can add unwanted white space.
+- Aligning SVGs is simpler and more predictable because they aren't susceptible to weird font rules such as line height which can add unwanted white space.

 SVG Cons:
 - Coloring external SVGs can't be done in CSS in a way that's supported in all browsers.